-If you’ve never been in trouble before and have no experience with the legal process, then discussing your case with a Detroit DUI lawyer from Schwartz Criminal Defense Firm can give you peace of mind.
+If you’ve never been in trouble before and have no experience with the legal process, then discussing your case with a Detroit DUI lawyer from Schwartz Law Group can give you peace of mind.
 Our team has handled many DUI and OWI cases in the Metro Detroit area, and we can use our knowledge to support you.

 Fighting your charges is essential if you hope to avoid penalties for your charges and keep your criminal record clean.
 If you don’t fight your charges, your DUI or OWI conviction will stick with you for the rest of your life.
 Understanding the consequences of a conviction is the first step in moving forward with your case.

 A first-time offense for a DUI or OWI in Detroit occurs when you drive with a blood alcohol concentration (BAC) of .08 percent and above and have no prior offenses within the last seven years.
 Penalties for a Detroit DUI or OWI may result in up to 93 days in jail; however, if your BAC was above .17 percent, the maximum jail time increases to 180 days.